mhuang448/video-answer-agent/frontend/for-you-feed/FRONTEND.md

       BACKEND_API_URL=http://localhost:8000
       # Replace with your deployed backend URL if not running locally
       ```
-    - `NEXT_PUBLIC_` prefix makes the variable accessible in the browser-side code.
 4.  **Run the development server:**
     ```bash
     npm run dev